die/calibre-rpc/README.md

 ## Usage

-Download the [latest release](https://github.com/die/calibre-rpc/releases/latest) and put the zip archive in `%appdata%/calibre/plugins`.
+Download the [latest release](https://github.com/die/calibre-rpc/releases/latest), extract its contents, and put `Calibre RPC.zip` in `%appdata%/calibre/plugins`.

 You can also load the plugin from file in Calibre's preferences.